 As the Planning Department becomes aware of RRP training programs, this information is passed on to contractors visiting the department.
-It is also shared with Building Department staff to pass on to local contractors and increase the number of RRP trained contractors who can help prevent unnecessarily exposing residents to lead hazards.
+It is also shared with Building Department staff to pass on to local contractors and increase the number of RRP trained contractors who can help prevent unnecessary exposure to lead hazards.

 The Health Department will continue to send Environmental Health Inspectors into the field for lead inspections and to investigate lead orders.
-There are currently 3 certified lead inspector/risk assessors within the department.
+There are currently 5 certified lead inspector/risk assessors within the department.
 The department also educates the public about the dangers of lead paint and ways to prevent exposure.
-The Community Nurse attends events each year to share information and education about lead-based paint.
+The Community Nurse attends events each year to share information and education about lead-based paint and other health and safety issues.

 As of January 1, 2023, the State Department of Public Health reduced the threshold for blood lead levels and post-abatement lead clearance level for windowsills and floors.
-This should lead to an increase in cases because more will fall within the threshold, but will also result in reduced hazards, as communities and families are required to address the situation.
-The Health Department is already coordinating with the Town's Housing Rehab Program and CCHHP to prepare for an increase in lead abatement applications.
+This should lead to an increase in cases because more children will fall within the threshold, but will also result in reduced hazards as communities and families are required to address the situation.
+So far, the Housing Rehab Program has not noticed an uptick in applications related to this regulatory change, but the Health Department has coordinated with the Rehab Program and CCHHP to prepare for an increase in lead abatement applications.